canonical/ubuntu-cloud-docs/docs/all-clouds/all-clouds-how-to/migrate-kernel-variants.rst

             In this example, we are expecting to see ``5.15.0-1102-azure``.

-            If the kernel version does not match the kernel version associated your kernel variant, check that you have correctly :ref:`installed the new kernel package <install-kernel-package>` and properly :ref:`rebooted onto the new kernel <reboot-on-new-kernel>`.
+            If the kernel version does not match the kernel version associated with your kernel variant, check that you have correctly :ref:`installed the new kernel package <install-kernel-package>` and properly :ref:`rebooted onto the new kernel <reboot-on-new-kernel>`.

             Now you can remove all pre-existing kernel images and packages that are not from the package you are migrating to.
 Package names may vary depending on which kernel package you are migrating from as well as the cloud and currently available kernel package versions.